`The peculiar risk lay in the possibility of

 disappeared.

-`I do not know how long I sat peering down that well.
-It was
+`I do not know how long I sat peering down that

 not for some time that I could succeed in persuading myself that